The Gambling Law Review: Malta

 ii Money laundering and the funding of terrorism

-Any gaming service subject to the requirement of a licence, carried out from Malta, or to any person in Malta, is subject to a gaming tax calculated at the rate of 5 per cent on the gross gaming revenue generated from the said gaming services during the relevant tax period.
+All B2C operators are subject to a gaming tax calculated at the rate of 5 per cent on the gross gaming revenue generated from the said gaming services generated by Maltese players during the relevant tax period.
 This tax is levied on the gaming revenue, as defined, generated by operators from end customers located in Malta.

 It should also be noted that operators are obliged to pay a compliance contribution as well as other applicable licence fees to the MGA.
-The compliance contribution is determined by the gaming revenue generated by the licensee under its MGA licence, and is calculated in accordance with the Gaming Licence Fees Regulation based on the type of gaming service or critical gaming supply offered.46 It is important to clarify that a Maltese company holding licences in several jurisdictions would not account for the compliance contribution imposed by the MGA for those activities conducted under their non-Malta licences.
+The compliance contribution is determined by the gaming revenue generated by the licensee under its MGA licence, and is calculated in accordance with the Gaming Licence Fees Regulation based on the type of gaming service or critical gaming supply offered.33

 Value added tax (VAT) is applied at the standard rate of 18 per cent on every taxable supply of goods, services or importation, with lower rates applicable to certain sectors.
-Two sets of guidelines47 have been published by the Maltese Government in relation to the previous gambling VAT exemption.
-These guidelines became effective on 1 January 2018, and provide a specific list of exemptions applicable to particular gaming activities.
-Therefore, in contrast to the previous regime (where a blanket exemption was applicable to all gaming activities), under the current framework, unless the particular gaming activity is specifically exempt, VAT will apply.
-The VAT exemptions applicable to the respective gaming activities are exemptions without credit.48
+Two sets of guidelines34 have been published by the Maltese government in relation to the previous gambling VAT exemption.
+These guidelines became effective on 1 January 2018, and provide a specific list of exemptions applicable to particular gaming activities, wherein these VAT exemptions are exemptions without credit.35

 Advertising and marketing